YoussefMouaddib/Superscalar-LEGv8/README.md

-# Multithreaded 2-Way Superscalar LEGv8 Processor
+# SMT OOO LEGv8 SuperScalar

 ## Project Overview

-This project focuses on designing and implementing a **Multithreaded 2-Way Superscalar LEGv8 Processor**.
+This project focuses on designing and implementing a **Superscalar LEGv8 Processor with Simultaneous MultiThreading**.
 The processor is capable of processing **four threads** concurrently, with each thread able to execute **two instructions at a time**.
 Key architectural features include **Out-of-Order (OoO) execution**, **register renaming**, and a series of optimizations essential for efficient multithreaded processing.

 The goal of the project is to tape out the final CPU design using the **Tiny Tapeout service**, a platform that facilitates small-scale IC fabrication.